I've never, they're saying, received this much hatred and racism.

 We send them right back.

-So we don't do the same thing for it.
+So we don't do the same thing.

 You're absolutely right.

-But you know, you understand what Feinstein's doing, though.
+But you understand what Feinstein's doing, though.

-She's trying to tar and feather good people like you and others who have called them to complain and to voice their opposition to the bill.
+He's trying to tar and feather good people like you and others who have called them to complain and to voice their opposition to the bill.

-They're setting this up uh so as to be able to disregard and pay no attention to this criticism because it's coming from a bunch of racists.
+They're setting this up so as to be able to disregard and pay no attention to this criticism because it's coming from a bunch of racists.

 But you're right.